 tracking is working correctly._paq.push(['trackPageView']);

-: if returns undefined tracking is working correctly.
+: if it returns undefined tracking is working correctly.

-Tip: Using an inspector tool you can also check cookies set by Piwik PRO in your browser.
+Tip: You can also use an inspector tool to check cookies set by Piwik PRO in your browser.
 Navigate to Application > Cookies and look for cookies listed here.

-If you run into a broken tracking on your website, then one of the following issues may cause that:
+If you find a broken tracking code on your website, it’ll be because of one of the following issues:

-- Piwik PRO tag, which is responsible for tracking, is disabled.
+- Piwik PRO tag, which is responsible for tracking, is turned off.

 - Trigger for the Piwik PRO tag is incorrect.
 It should be set as